 Energy-efficient transportation necessary to reach climate goals

 We are currently facilitating many companies in attaining their environmental targets.
-In 2023, we transported 20 million tonnes of goods, the equivalent of 880,000 truckloads.
+In 2024, our transport volume amounted to 9.7 billion net tonne-kilometres.
 In other words, our efforts are not limited to a comprehensive reduction of CO2 emissions, but also include reducing congestion and improving road safety.

 Sweden aims to become one of the world’s first fossil-free welfare nations with no net emissions of greenhouse gases by 2045.
 Sweden also has a target of reducing emissions from domestic transportation by at least 70 percent by 2030 compared with 2010.

 Among modes of transport, rail freight is the most space- and energy-efficient and has the least negative impact on the environment.
-An average freight train (wagon load) transports as much freight as around 20 trucks.
+Every weekday we are replacing approximately 9,000 truck journeys on the road network.
 Other forms of transportation are also gradually reducing their environmental impact, but transition takes time and is largely counteracted by increases in volume.
 If climate goals are going to be reached, more freight needs to be transported via rail.

 The key to sustainable logistics is in collaboration between different forms of transportation.
 Rail freight should be chosen when possible and connected with other forms of transportation when needed.
 Space- and energy-efficient transportation are high priorities if we are to meet the climate goals of both the EU and Sweden.